-After reviewing hundreds of health coach websites, I can tell you that most of them may actually lose the coach potential clients.
-The reason why is they make it hard for the site visitor to see the coach as the best person to work with.
+After reviewing hundreds of health coach websites, I can tell you that most of them may actually lose potential clients.
+The reason why is they make it hard for the website visitor to see the health or wellness coach as the best person to work with.

 How can this be?